-No Indoor Fan, Fan Not Blowing,
+No Indoor Fan, Fan Not Running,

-If your indoor fan isn't working it could be several things.
+However you want to word it, if your indoor fan isn't working it could be several things.
 We will go over a few things to check before calling for service.

 First make sure there is power to the indoor unit and that a switch or breaker isn't off.
 Some indoor units (Heat Pumps) have breakers right on the Air Handler itself.
 But also check the main breaker panel.
 Some units have a shutoff switch on the side of the unit or an Emergency Switch located on a wall.